Basel Christmas Market © French Moments

 Basel City Hall and the great Christmas tree © French Moments

-Don’t miss the Market Square (Marktplatz) which is bordered by the impressive red-coloured City-Hall.
-A great Christmas tree stands in the centre of the square during Advent.
+Don’t miss the Market Square (Marktplatz), which is bordered by the impressive red-coloured City Hall.

 Practical info about the Basel Christmas market